apserika/apserika/README.md

+ 👋 Hi, I’m @apserika

  I have solid knowledge and practical experience in JavaScript, HTML and CSS.
 As a programmer, I master these three essential technologies for web development.
 Here is a summary of my knowledge and experiences in each of them:

 JavaScript: